sudhanwadindorkar/mithrandir/README.md

 ## 🧪 How It Works

 1. User accesses: `https://yourdomain.com/secret_path`
-2. Their IP is recorded as "allowed" (stored in memory or Redis)
+2. Their IP is recorded as "allowed" (stored in Redis)
 3. For the next N minutes, all requests from their IP are allowed
 4. Requests from other IPs are blocked with a `403 Forbidden`